pret/pokered/README.md

 ====
 - Only portions of spinner tiles animate.
 - Occasionally, menu text sets itself to scroll.
-- Some sprites in the Celadon University area spawn bugged out on certain emulators.
+- Some sprites in the Celadon University area spawn bugged out on certain emulators; the more accurate it is, the more it seems to happen (eg. BGB).
 - Battling multiple of the trainers in Celadon University causes a crash when attempting to go to Route 16
 - The lone Rocket in Viridian Gym's basement needs to be directly spoken to to be battled

 Evolution Methods for new Pokemon
 ====
 Due to the odd way some new Pokemon evolve, methods are listed here.
 Beta Pokemon are included with their original methods, given their obscurity.
-Some Pokemon will have methods from the Spaceworld '97 demo to be closer to RBY.
+Some Pokemon will have methods from the Spaceworld '97 demo to be closer to (or functional in the context of) RBY.

 New Pokemon:
 - Rhydon -> Rhyperior | Use Protector